theochem/horton/doc/user_hf_dft.rst

 Modifying the initial guess
 ---------------------------

-If needed one may fine-tune the initial guess by making fine-grained modifications to the orbitals.
+If needed, one may fine-tune the initial guess by making fine-grained modifications to the orbitals.
 (These may also be useful for fixing the orbitals that come out of a failed SCF.)